 Another version of the legend says that the icon was found in the Pachia Ammos bay by fishermen who took it into a cave and lit a candle beside it.
 The next day it was gone, but some shepherds who were tending to their sheep discovered it on the cliff where it is now located.
 They took it back to the cave, but it disappeared once again.
 This happened over and over: wherever it was placed, it came back on top of the cliff.

 Many of the locals believe the icon to work miracles and pray to it in hard times.
 The old women refer to it lovingly as "grandma Krimniotissa".

 According to an inscription, the present church was built in 1887.
 It was renovated in 1999, after a fire caused some damage.

 The chapel is situated at the end of a 50 step staircase carved into rock.
 There's a small garden with a bench where you can sit and enjoy the surrounding silence.
-The building itself is very simple, painted in white, with some blue accents.
+The building itself is very simple, painted in white.
 The bell hangs from a nearby tree.